dineshreddynaredla/react-book-repo/patterns/hooks.md

 That means that two life cycle methods can be replaced by one effect.

 ### Handling set up/ tear down
-Let's now look at another aspect of the `useEffect` hook namely that we can use it to clean up after ourselves.
+Let's now look at another aspect of the `useEffect` hook namely that we can, and we should, clean up after ourselves.
 The idea for that is the following:
 ```
 useEffect(() => {
  // set up